 Where to Eat in Dumbo after Your Session

 One of the first things that come to mind when someone mentions NYC food is pizza.
 Two of the best pizzerias to get a New York slice are located in DUMBO, right next to each other!
-Grimaldi’s located at 1 First Street and Juliana’s at 19 Old Fulton Street will both deliver a classic New York Pizza Experience.
+Grimaldi’s Pizzeria, located at 1 First Street, and Juliana’s Pizza, at 19 Old Fulton Street, will both deliver a classic New York Pizza Experience.
 Try one, or grab a slice from each and see which one you like better!

 Although we aren’t in Boston, we are still in the North East, and that means Lobster Rolls should definitely be on the menu!
 Luke’s Lobster Rolls is located in Brooklyn Bridge Park near Jane’s Carousel.
 Offering fresh lobster rolls, soups, salads, and more, this is a great place for some classic North East seafood.
 You should note that they are closed during the winter months.

 Are you planning a Brooklyn Bridge and Dumbo engagement photoshoot?
-Get in touch, this is going to be great!
+Get in touch, this is going to be fun!